Microsoft Teams

 Before configuring the MS Teams channel, ensure you have:

-• A published Druid bot.
+• A published AI Agent.

 • A MS Teams account.

-• Microsoft Bot Framework enabled on your tenant (for DRUID hybrid and cloud deployments).
+• Microsoft Bot Framework enabled on your tenant (for Druid hybrid and cloud deployments).

 IMPORTANT!

 • For DRUID hybrid and cloud deployments, the MS Teams channel requires the Microsoft Bot Framework.
 You can configure the channel only if the Bot Framework is enabled on your tenant.
-If the channel configuration is unavailable – the Post Office is set to BotService (Bot Details → General) – contact Druid Support to enable the Microsoft Bot Framework on your tenant.
+If the channel configuration is unavailable – the Post Office is set to BotService (AI Agent Details → General) – contact Druid Support to enable the Microsoft Bot Framework on your tenant.

 • MS Teams channel integration is not available for Druid on-premise deployments.

-Deploy your Druid bot in MS Teams
+Deploy your AI Agent in MS Teams

 Step 1.
-Active MS Teams channel in DRUID
+Active MS Teams channel in Druid

 2. Click the Channels tab.